Opengress/Slimgress/README.md

 # Implemented in client
 - Log in
 - View map with portals (tested), links and fields (not tested)
-- View basic portal details (picture, title, level)
+- View BASIC portal details (picture, title, level)
 - Hack portal (incomplete implementation, but it works)
-- View inventory (can't do anything with it, but you can view it)
+- View inventory (mostly works but needs overhaul)
-- View and slurp energy globs on map
+- View and slurp energy globs on map (but map needs to update on slurp)
 - Auto update detection
 - Deploy and upgrade resonators on portals
+- Drop and recycle

 # To do soon (almost all of it needing further serverside work)
 - Finish polishing hacking
-- Drop and recycle
+- Bulk recycle
+- Update XM and AP in the client (eg on recycling, hacking etc)
 - Fire weapons
 - Link portals
 - Log out (Workaround: clear data)
 - Toggle switches for things like loading portal images and maybe even map tiles (save data)
 - Deploy mods to portals
+- Custom CompassOverlay which might draw onto an external widget and not the MapView, and should lock scanner rotation to IRL orientation when clicked
+- View and pick up items from map
+- Send/view comms stuff if/as appropriate
+- Create a variety of game item types

 # To do (but it's technical etc)

+- Better portal and deploy screens
 - Custom player cursor overlay which sizes like a GroundOverlay but rotates to match orientation
-- Custom CompassOverlay which might draw onto an external widget and not the MapView, and should lock scanner rotation to IRL orientation when clicked
 - Keep scanner's map centred (etc)
-- 3D map
+- Full set of log in and account setup stuff (name changes, training, stale cookie...)
+- Invite system support??
+- More types of logins support?

 # To do eventually (again, needs serverside stuff)
-- View and pick up items from map
-- Create a variety of game item types
 - View players'/own stats/profiles
-- Full set of log in and account setup stuff (name changes, training, stale cookie...)
 - View scoring information/checkpoints/whatever
-- Send/view comms stuff if/as appropriate
-- Invite system support??
-- More types of logins support?
 - Catch-up iOS client etc
 - Notifications....
 Harder because we are saying NO to fcm/gcm and friends
+- 3D map

 # Out of scope
 - A perfect, 1:1 reimplementation of gameplay logic or protocol of other software